Autism Spectrum Disorder: Therapy Principles & Goals

-If you’re reading this blog, I am assuming you have already had your child screened, evaluated and diagnosed with an Autism Spectrum Disorder (ASD) and now you are looking at what therapy might entail.
+Jan 8, 2022 If you’re reading this blog, I am assuming you have already had your child screened, evaluated and diagnosed with an Autism Spectrum Disorder (ASD) and now you are looking at what therapy might entail.

 First things first, don’t panic!

-Each child diagnosed with ASD is unique, therefore, all therapy techniques and goals will be tailored to fit each child individually.
-This blog will cover general therapies that may be recommended by your child’s pediatrician or doctor and what might be involved in those specific therapies.
-Again, every therapy will be individualized for a specific child, so not all of these therapies will be recommended and some may be more involved than others!
+Each child diagnosed with Autism Spectrum Disorder (ASD) is unique, and so speech therapists tailor all therapy techniques and goals to fit each child individually.
+This blog describes possible general therapies that your child’s pediatrician or doctor may recommend, and what those specific therapies might involve.

 The drawback?
 This type of therapy can be very expensive.
-If your child is ages 1–3, you can attempt to get ABA therapy through early intervention service.
+If your child is aged 1–3, you can attempt to get ABA therapy through early intervention service.
 After your child ages out of early intervention, you will have to go through insurance or pay privately if you want the services to continue!

 RDI training is relatively new to the therapy aspect of Autism Spectrum Disorder.
-Developers of the program believe that RDI is best suited for children who are younger, but increases and progress has been noted for children of older ages, as well.
+Developers of the program believe that RDI is best suited for children who are younger, but increases and progress have been noted for children of older ages, as well.